-No one doubts that setting up and living in Hong Kong puts unrelenting strain on relationships, the kind of strain that brings conflicts to a head after years of simmering.
+No one doubts that setting up and living in or getting ready to leave Hong Kong puts unrelenting strain on relationships, the kind of strain that brings conflicts to a head after years of simmering.

 All of us see the world through the filters of our own wants and values.